shreyamadne/GPT2-Text-Generation/README.md

-# Generative AI Internship — Prodigy Infotech
+# 🚀 Generative AI Internship Tasks — Prodigy Infotech
-This repository contains my work for the Generative AI internship, covering text and image generation tasks using pretrained models.
+This repository contains my work for the Generative AI internship, covering text generation, image generation, and Markov Chain-based text generation using Python and pre-trained models.

 📌 Task 1: Text Generation using GPT-2
-In this task, I explored GPT-2, a transformer model developed by OpenAI, for generating human-like text based on a given prompt.
+In this task, I explored GPT-2, a transformer model developed by OpenAI, for generating human-like text from a given prompt using the transformers library.
-I used the transformers library from Hugging Face in Google Colab.

 💬 Prompt Example:
-"Once upon a time, there was a girl named Shreya..."
+Once upon a time, there was a girl named Shreya...

-✨ AI Response:
+✨ AI Response Example:
-"She was beautiful.
+She was beautiful.
 She had a beautiful face.
-She was part of a beautiful family..."
+She was part of a beautiful family...

 🧠 What I Learned: